 - a.
 Any lot with mixed-use priority street frontage must provide ground story active use for the entire width of the front elevation of the building facing the priority street.
 No more than thirty-five (35%) percent of the required active use space may be dedicated to semi-active accessory uses as defined below.

 - b.
 Active uses include only:

 - i.
 Retail

 - ii.
 Restaurant / bar / craft beverage establishment / specialty food service

 - iii.
 Place of amusement

 - iv.
 Personal service

 - v.
 Gallery / arts studio

 - vi.
 Live/work space

 - vii.
 Community use space

 - c.
-Semi-active accessory uses include:
+Semi-active accessory uses include only:

-- i.
-Lobbies and common areas associated with office, hotel, or residential uses
+- Lobbies and common areas associated with office, hotel, or residential uses

 - ii.
-Access to accessory parking
+Access to accessory parking, loading, or service areas

-- 10. Architectural Features - a.
-The structural and architectural elements that extend outward from a building façade, including awnings, bays, balconies, and porches. - b.
+10. Architectural Features

+The structural and architectural elements that extend outward from a building façade, including awnings, bays, balconies, and porches.

+- b.
 Architectural features which fully comply with the dimensional standards below are not considered part of the building footprint. - c.
 Architectural features may project into the front setback and/or right of way only based on the following standards: - i.
 Bay.

 Dimensions

 A Width of Each bay (max.)
 Greater of 20% of

 wall length or 12 ft

 B Depth (max.)
 3 ft

 Fenestration (min.)
 60%

-C Front setback encroachment at the 3 ft
+C Front setback encroachment at the ground story 3 ft

-ground story (max.)

-Front setback encroachment at the 100%

-upper story (max.)
+(max.)

 Extension into the right of way (max.)
 3 ft

-Clearance above Grade within right Top of the ground
+Clearance above Grade within right of way (min.)
+Top of the ground

-of way (min.) story
+story